 - a.
 Front.
 Each structure shall be setback at least 30 feet from the front lot line. - b.
 Side and Rear.
 Each structure shall be at least 15 feet from side and rear lot lines.
 In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - 603.03 Land Area.
 Each building lot shall have at least 80,000 square feet, excluding wetlands. - 603.04 Number of Dwelling Units.
 Only one dwelling unit shall be permitted per individual building lot, except as provided in Section 2000.00, Accessory Dwelling Units.
-A two-family house shall require two times the minimum land area.

-603.05 Back Lots.
+A two-family house shall require two times the minimum land area. - 603.05 Building Height.
+Except for structures not intended for human occupation (such as chimneys, water towers, and church spires), maximum building height is 35 feet, calculated from the average finished ground level adjoining the building at all exterior walls. - 603.06 Back Lots. - a.

-- a.
 Requires a minimum lot area of 5 acres, excluding wetlands. - b.
 A back lot requires minimum frontage on a Class I, II, or V road of 30 feet. - c.
 No building shall be erected closer than 100 feet from an existing public road. - d.
 Duplexes require 10 acre minimum lot size, excluding wetlands.